orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 ## What ALIGN() macro does

-It makes the user requested size 16 byte aligned
+It makes a size 16 byte aligned

 - Since we do not need to work for aligning the payload start addr.
-Our only worry is aligning the paylaod size.
+Our only worry is aligning the block size

-- \**We should align the `size` user requests before we start to find a suitable block for it in freelist.
+- \**We should align the `blocksize` before we start to find a suitable block for it in freelist.

 ## current_avail & current_avail_size